Elevation: 9,273 ft

-This peak stands out from its neighbors with a rugged summit block, steep towers trending north from the summit and 1,200 feet of prominence,.
-I’ve climbed it twice and recommend it as an outstanding climb.
+The Pinnacles stands out from its neighbors with a rugged summit block, steep towers trending north from the summit, and 1,200 feet of prominence.
+I’ve climbed it twice and I highly recommend it.
 However, I suspect that the trail for the Missouri Ridge Route has deteriorated since my last ascent in 1995.
 I do not believe that any of the lower pinnacles have been climbed.
 USGS Edwardsburg

-Direct Missouri Creek Access.
 The upper basin has burned since my last visit but is passable.